openresty/lua-nginx-module/README.markdown

 **phase:** *depends on usage*

 Force reading request body data or not.
-The client request body won't be read, so you have to explicitly force reading the body if you need its content.
+The client request body will not be read, so you have to explicitly force reading the body if you need its content.

 If you want to read the request body data from the [$request_body](http://wiki.nginx.org/HttpCoreModule#.24request_body) variable, make sure that your have configured [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size) to have exactly the same value as [client_max_body_size](http://wiki.nginx.org/HttpCoreModule#client_max_body_size).